Scarlett-Pimpernell/Obsidian-Anchor-Database/README.md

 Current Development Focus Is On the Core Search Engine Algorithm.

 Unfortunately, my laptop seems to be about to die a gruesome death.
 As a result, algorithm IOC version 1.1 and thesaurus integration IOC verion 1.0 have not been fully tested.
 Expect bugs!...
 I will hopefully procure a new laptop some time within the next year.
-Until then deliverable timelines are on hold...
+Until then deliverable timelines are on hold, unless I can provision a free cloud hosting environment...
 Apologies.